-Learn the different flours, when to use them, and everything else you would want to know about baking with flour!
+Learn the different types of flours, when to use them, and everything else you would want to know about baking with flour in this Ultimate Guide!

 So let’s talk flour 101 today.
 (In other words, let’s nerd out a bit on some baking science ok?)
-Yes this is going to be one information jam-packed, grab some coffee and sit back for awhile, super long post.
-But if you love understanding the why’s and how’s of baking then you’re gonna love this post.
+This is one loooong post hence why I’m calling it an ultimate guide so maybe grab some coffee and relax.

 Where does flour come from?

 So before we talk differences, let’s talk about what all flours have in common.
 They are all made from wheat.
 Specifically, the wheatberry of the wheat plant.

 Wheat has 3 parts to it- the bran, endosperm, and the germ.

 The bran is the outermost layer.
 The endosperm is the middle layer that is most of the bulk of the kernel and the germ is the inner layer where a new plant sprouts, this part is rich in nutrients.